the-collab-lab/tcl-4-smart-shopping-list/PROJECT-BRIEF.md

 ### Weekly Sync

-Each week, we’ll get on a 45 minute Zoom call.
-The call will always start with a quick demo of the previous week’s work from each pair.
+Each week, we’ll get on a 1-hour Zoom call.
+The call will always start with a *quick demo of the previous week’s work* from each pair.
 This is a common practice on most software teams and also lets you practice talking about your work, which can come in handy in a job interview setting!

+The way we use the rest of the time will vary based on whether it’s an even- or odd-numbered week, as follows:

+#### Odd-numbered weeks

+1. Demos/discussion (15 minutes)
+2. Learning module (30 minutes)
+3. Mentors meet with pairs to talk through approach to upcoming week’s work (15 minutes)

+#### Even-numbered weeks

+1. Demos/discussion (15 minutes)
+2. Retrospective (30 minutes)
+3. Mentors meet with pairs to talk through approach to upcoming week’s work (15 minutes)

-On odd-numbered weeks, we’ll use the rest of the time to cover a learning topic.
-On even-numbered weeks, we’ll do a short retrospective of the previous 2 weeks.
-In the retros, we’ll share appreciations of our teammates as well as talk about what went well from a process perspective and what we could do to improve how we’re working together.
+In our retros, we will share appreciations of our teammates as well as talk about what went well from a process perspective and what we could do to improve how we’re working together.

 ### How to know what to do